-Generation 2.0 for Rights, Equality & Diversity (Generation 2.0 RED) was launched in 2006 as an initiative of a group of young people with immigrant backgrounds who were born and / or raised in Greece.
-At the time, the group operated unofficially under the name "Second Generation" and its mission was to gain access to citizenship for the invisible generation of children who were born or raised in Greece to immigrant parents.
+Generation 2.0 RED is an initiative launched by a group of young people with migrant origins.
+Operating as an informal group as far back as 2006, referred to as 'Second Generation', our mission was focused on securing the right to citizenship for the otherwise invisible generation of children, born and/or raised in Greece from migrant backgrounds.
 In 2008, the group started collaborating closely with the "Institute for Human Rights, Equality and Diversity (i-RED)", an independent research institute that aims at connecting scientific evidence with field experiences.
 In December 2013, the group officially merged with i-RED, resulting into one organisation, Generation 2.0 for Rights, Equality and Diversity, based in Athens.

-Today, Generation 2.0 RED is a non-profit organisation consisting of multidisciplinary specialists of diverse descent, who share the vision that all of us, collectively and as individuals, have the right to an equal and active participation in a multicultural society.
-The mission of Generation 2.0 RED is realised through a holistic approach, as the team intervenes through action and research on the individual, social and legislative levels, and aims to empower individuals and communities to promote human rights, equality and diversity, and to fight against racism, xenophobia and discrimination.
-Its core lines of action are Advocacy, Legal Counselling, Career Counselling and Non-Formal Education.
+Today, Generation 2.0 RED is a nonprofit organisation and consists of an interdisciplinary team, representing a mix of ethnicities and social backgrounds, sharing the common vision that all of us have the right to equal and active citizenry on an individual and communal level.
+Generation 2.0 RED's mission focuses on individual and community empowrement, equal participation in a diverse society following a holistic approach with action and research, aiming to promote human rights, equality and diversity and fight against racism, xenophobia and discrimination.
+Its core action are Advocacy, Legal Counselling, Career Counselling and Non-Formal Education.